StephenRance/next-pokemon/README.md

 # to-do
 - Fix tabbing
+- Update `getInitialProps` to `getStaticProps` as per the documentation - https://nextjs.org/docs/api-reference/data-fetching/getInitialProps
 - Probably shouldn't hotlink to other site's images on the `/pokemon` page, although the images aren't available from the API at this point
 - Apply basic styling to remaining components and dynamic pages
 - Add filters for gen 1, 2, 3, etc. - however the API request will have to be manual